CodePenguino/Flexer-Framework/README.md

 With some luck, you might get the program to compile!
 You should see a program called "a.exe" show up (still in the build folder.)
 Just run this (either on the terminal, or by double-clicking on the app), and you should be good to go!
 ## Visual Studio
 ...no

+## Note:
+I have a few extra files included which are only there to help compile the program using 4coder.
+If you're not using this text editor, please ignore those files.